Datarain is an abstract animation about data flows and personnal memories on the network.

 All visual are procedurally generated in real-time, creating unique visuals at each moment.
 Thus, the animation never loops, and "regenerate" itself constantly.

 Every split-second, Internet is filling with more and more data about it's users.
 There are constant flows of information, including personnal data, behaviors, pictures, thought, about the humans beings crawling the network.

-As time pass by, these flows of data fade away, they are stored in data-centers where no one can reach them again, they cross continents at light-speed.
+As time pass by, these flows of data cross continents at light-speed, they fade away, then stored in data-centers where no one can reach them again.

-Datarain has been designed to be showcased as an interactive and immersive audio-visual installation that would react to visitors presence, thanks to motion sensors.
+Datarain has been designed to be showcased as an interactive and immersive audio-visual installation that reacts to visitors presence, thanks to motion sensors.

 It was made using Unity, with custom shaders.
 It's using some real-time pixel sorting algorythms that shift pixels depending on their respective luminosity and color data.